 At any appointment, just tell us you would like to start the teeth whitening process, and we will take impressions to produce custom made mouthguards or “splints” for you.
 We also provide a special whitening agent that will remove most embedded stains.

 It is important to note that some stains do not respond to any kind of teeth whitening procedures.
-For example, if you were given the antibiotic tetracycline as a child, your teeth might have grayish striations that will actually look worse if you try to bleach them.
+For example, if you were given the antibiotic tetracycline as a child, your teeth might have grayish striations that will respond only poorly to attempts to bleach them.
 If you have this type of stain, you could waste a lot of time and money trying different kinds of over-the-counter products.

 When you use one of our at-home systems, we can guide you from the offset, first making sure that your stains will respond to teeth whitening procedures, and then assisting you during treatment if you should experience any problems or sensitivities.

-Dr. Currie and his staff typically use one of two systems: NiteWhite® or Opalescence®.
+For at-home bleaching, Dr. Currie typically uses one of two systems: NiteWhite® or Opalescence®.
 Both come with varying strengths of whitening gels, and each has unique strengths.
 Dr. Currie will prescribe whichever system will work best for your individual situation.
+We also have an in-office bleaching option, BriteSmile, which will give you faster results.
+Click the link to learn more.

 Teeth Whitening Procedure–Overview